RP6502-VGA

 Key Registers

-Setting key registers may return a failure (-1) with errno EINVAL.
+Setting a key register may fail, returning -1 with errno EINVAL.

 Address